What are key considerations when configuring a virtual machine?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-When configuring a virtual machine, it is critical to focus on resource allocation, storage configuration, and networking.
-These aspects directly influence the performance, efficiency, and functionality of the virtual machine within the virtualized environment.
+When configuring a virtual machine (VM), it is crucial to focus on resource allocation, storage configuration, and networking.

 Subscribe